 To access the Audiences list, click Audiences in the top menu bar:

 The Audiences list contains all of the audiences that you can use in your activities.
 Use the Audiences list to create, edit, delete, copy, or combine audiences.
-The list also shows the source where the audience was created (Target, Target Classic, Marketing Cloud, and so forth).
+The list also shows the source where the audience was created (Target, Target Classic, Experience Cloud, and so forth).
 Predefined audiences, such as "New Visitors" and "Returning Visitors," cannot be renamed.

 You can also target custom profile parameters and user. parameters.
 When adding an audience, click Visitor Profile, then under Custom User Parameters or Custom Profile Parameters in the Visitor Profile drop-down list, choose the parameter you use want to use to target your activity.
 If the desired parameter does not appear, the parameter has not been fired by an mbox.
 Other custom mbox parameters are available in the Custom Parameters drop-down list.

 Use the search box to search your Audiences list.
 You can search for any part of an audience name, or you can enclose a specific string in quotes.